Client: Palembang City Council

 Location: Palembang, Indonesia

-The Palembang Waste Water Treatment Plant Project is co-financed by the Australian Government and the Government of Indonesia and will greatly improve the standard of vital water infrastructure and living conditions for many residents in Palembang on the island of Sumatra.
+The Palembang Waste Water Treatment Plant Project was co-financed by the Australian Government and the Government of Indonesia with the aim of improving the standard of vital water infrastructure and living conditions for 40,000 residents in Palembang on the island of Sumatra.

-The project represents a significant undertaking and forms a “major part” of a wider program to improve the overall sustainability and resilience of essential water assets in Indonesia.
+The project represented a significant undertaking and formed a “major part” of a wider program to improve Indonesia's overall sustainability and resilience of essential water assets.

-The scope of the project includes the construction of a 20 ML per day Biotrickling Treatment Plant, including the concrete structures, treatment facilities and system, tanks, pumping station and general infrastructure works for the new plant and pump station.
+McConnell Dowell's scope included the construction of a 20,000 m3 biotrickling treatment plant, including the concrete structures, treatment facilities and system, tanks, pumping station and general infrastructure works for the new plant and pump station.